-"I really enjoyed science this year. it was very informative and fun. " - Jules
+"I really enjoyed science this year.
+It was very informative and fun. " - Jules

-“In Toby's class you will learn much more than science.” - Kayla
+“In Toby's class, you will learn much more than science.” - Kayla

 “In science we learned many things, from waves, to ecology, to reproduction, and evolution.
 We did many labs, and they were a fun experience for me.
 We also wrote procedures, conducted arguments, answered analysis, made tables, and graphs.
 Science with Toby is not only a class, but an experience.” - Kiera

 "Science this year has been super fun.
-I loved how we did an experiment almost everyday.
+I loved how we did an experiment almost every day.
 That made it so much fun learning instead of a boring old textbook.
-This year I think I have learned more that my last 7 years in elementary school combined!" - Lyla
+This year, I think I have learned more that my last 7 years in elementary school combined!" - Lyla

 "I always look forward to science because the lessons are always interesting and fun, and I always learn a lot! " - Margi

 "This has been the best science class I ever took.
-Almost everything we do is hands-on which helps me learn so much better.
+Almost everything we do is hands-on, which helps me learn so much better.
 Toby is one of my favorite teachers and I cannot wait for next year." - Nolan

-“This years science class was challenging but I think everyone did really well and if you are in seventh grade now you have all this experience to help you be an even better student next year!” - Rose
+“This year's science class was challenging, but I think everyone did really well and if you are in seventh grade now you have all this experience to help you be an even better student next year!” - Rose

 "Science has been a wonderful experience for me.
 I enjoyed the exciting labs, the interesting assignments and the various activities done in this class.
 My favorite activity was probably the critter activity in the genetics unit that I had in 7th grade." - Rui

 "At first I didn't really know that Science could be so much more than learning about new things which were very hard and important.
-Although we had Science in my the Waverly elementary and my old elementary it was not something we really did as much as the other subjects, but it was still a subject.
-When I first experienced science I was expecting Science to be very hard and more on the hard side, but then I realized that it didn't have to be hard if you didn't want it to be.
-It was so much fun, learning about all the things we did, it became by favorite class.
+Although we had Science in my Waverly elementary and my old elementary, it was not something we really did as much as the other subjects, but it was still a subject.
+When I first experienced science, I was expecting Science to be very hard and more on the hard side, but then I realized that it didn't have to be hard if you didn't want it to be.
+It was so much fun, learning about all the things we did, it became my favorite class.
 Not only was the class really interesting, but Toby the teacher was very very nice, patient, very interactive with the students, and more things I can't put into words.
 This has been a amazing school year in the class of science with all the experiments, projects, classmates, and the teacher. " - Sachi